 - Same them time by reviewing products.

-How to Deliver Valuable Content to Customers
+Methods used to Deliver Valuable Content to Customers

-Business use the internet to deliver value to their customers by:
+Businesses use the internet to deliver value to their customers by:

 - writing blogs,